PhilipPhil/NASA-Weather-Chrome-Extension/README.md

 # NASA Astronomy Picture Of The Day Chrome New Tab Extension
  Fully responsive new tab chrome extension that displays NASA's astronomy picture of the day, as well as satellite images and weather updates on your current location.

+This app was trasformed from my origional Star Wars weather chrome extension.[Can be seen here](https://github.com/PhilipPhil/Star-Wars-Weather-Chrome-Extension).

 Features:
 - Sets background to NASA's astronomy picture of the day.
 - Links to your most visited websites.